Anybody working with NSX micro-segmentation knows the importance of monitoring application traffic and the associated distributed firewall rules.

 Conclusion

 In this part I deployed the Tier-0 logical router and configured North-South dynamic routing.
 After some basic verification and testing things seem to be working.
+This piece of NSX infrastructure is critical when it comes to logical networks being able to communicate with the physical network and vice versa.

 In the next part I will continue setting up routing by deploying a Tier-1 logical router and some logical L2 networks.